philipsahli/django-golive/README.md

 * IPTables

-    Accept by default only connection from the internet to tcp/22 and tcp/80.
-The rest is blocked.
+    Accept by default only connection to port tcp/22 from all hosts in the internet.
+All other services are denied.
-    Per service (for example connections to postgres socket) rules are generated in the specific task.
+    Per service (for example public or communication within application (i.e. to database, caching service) rules are generated in the specific task.

 ***

 ### golive.layers.base.UserSetup

 * User creation

     Creates the user with the name `USER` specified in `golive.yml` of if not specified as `PROJECT_NAME`_`ENVIRONMENT`.